SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 2. *Unterminated* GET request headers are created to be sent via all these created sockets

-3. As this large number of sockets are being created and established, the *unterminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently
+3. As this large number of sockets is being created and established, the *unterminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently

+4. At randomized time intervals, a single byte is added to this ongoing, unterminated GET request to keep the communication with the server alive and the GET request further ongoing.
+This time interval is a float within the 0–5 range, and is randomized for each individual socket, for each individual iteration.
+This interval also aids in attempting to make the attack seem more fluid instead of static

-4. When a socket dies or a server-side thread is freed up (unoccupied), additional sockets are concurrently created and established to maximize the number of occupied server-side threads
+5. When a socket dies or a server-side thread is freed up (unoccupied), additional sockets are concurrently created and established to maximize the number of occupied server-side threads

-5. Steps #3 and #4 remain active until either the script is killed, or the specified length of the entire request (--length) reaches its end, or the server crashes
+6. Steps #4 and #5 remain active until either the script is killed, or the specified length of the entire request (--length) is reached, or the server crashes

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Unterminated.png" >